fbaus/Timeshed/README.md

 # Timeshed
 Time organiser based on Projects>Deadlines>Tasks>SubTasks.
-GUI with automatic organisation of the day based on deadlines and user friandly interface todrag/drop tasks into the day schedule.
-Also with work flow statistics.
+GUI with automatic proposed organisation of the day\week based on deadlines.
+Graphic interface to drag/drop tasks into the schedule.
+Work-flow statistics.